natcap/invest.users-guide/source/en/ndr.rst

    * **s_accumulation.tif**: Slope parameter for the IC equation found in the Nutrient Delivery section
    * **s_bar.tif**: Slope parameter for the IC equation found in the Nutrient Delivery section
    * **s_factor_inverse.tif**: Slope parameter for the IC equation found in the Nutrient Delivery section
-   * **stream.tif**: Stream network created from the DEM, with 0 representing land pixels, and 1 representing stream pixels (Eq. :eq:`ndr_stream`).
-Compare this layer with a real-world stream map, and adjust the Threshold Flow Accumulation so that this matches real-world streams as closely as possible.
    * **sub_load_n.tif**: Nitrogen loads for subsurface transport [units: kg/year]
    * **sub_ndr_n.tif**: Subsurface nitrogen NDR values
    * **surface_load_x.tif**: Above ground nutrient loads [units: kg/year]